-We will be assessing candidates against the criteria given below.
+We will be assessing candidates using the criteria given below.
 To help candidates understand these criteria, we have set out our needs as follows:

-- What we are looking for.
+- what we are looking for

-- What we need.
+- what we need

-- Why we need it.
+- why we need it

 You will need to refer to these competencies when answering the questions on Application Form 2.